 The purpose of a pressure switch is to prevent a furnace from running when there is an abnormal condition within the furnace system.
 When a furnace provides a PSW code, most technicians will replace the PSW, because it’s the least expensive item on the furnace.
 However, a PSW should not be replaced until it has been tested.

-Installing an adjustable pressure switch in a unit and adjusting it to a set point that allows the furnace to come on, this is unsafe and will void the manufactures warranty.
+Installing an adjustable pressure switch in a unit and adjusting it to a set point that allows the furnace to come on is unsafe and will void the manufacturer's warranty.

 There are multiple ways to test a PSW.

 One way is with a PSW tester; a PSW tester is a manometer with an internal air pump and a light indicator.
 When the PSW closes, the light will come on.

 If you do not have a tester, another way to test a PSW is to install a Tee into the vacuum tube of the switch and run a vacuum tube to a manometer (see item 2 below - click to enlarge).
 Then place the voltmeter leads across the pressure switch terminals (see Item 5 below - click to enlarge).
 Energize the inducer and watch the voltage change from 24 volts to 0 volts.
 Pay attention to your manometer pressure when the voltmeter goes to 0 volts the switch has been made (see item 6 below - click to enlarge).

 (See item 2 below - click to enlarge) is a single point switch.
 It is measuring pressure at the point the tube installed.